ACADEMIC INFORMATION

 - Each institution of higher education shall publish in its course catalogs the procedures specified in subsections (a), (b), (d), and (e) of this section.

-- The board shall collect data on the types of transfer disputes that are reported and the disposition of each case that is considered by the commissioner or the commissioner's designee.
+- The board shall collect data on the types of transfer disputes reported and the disposition of each case considered by the commissioner or the commissioner's designee.

 TRANSFER OF CREDIT

-Credit for courses in which a passing grade (D or better) has been earned may be transferred to Hill College from a post-secondary institution that is accredited by one of the regional accrediting bodies.
-It is the responsibility of each transfer student to have official transcripts from all colleges attended sent to Hill College.
+Credit for courses in which a passing grade (D or better) has been earned may be transferred to Hill College from a postsecondary institution accredited by one of the regional accrediting bodies.
+Each transfer student is responsible for having official transcripts from all colleges sent to Hill College.
 A course from an accredited institution will be accepted in lieu of a specific course at Hill College only if evidence indicates the course is equivalent.

 Course work completed at colleges and universities outside the United States will be considered for transfer on an individual basis.
 All foreign credentials submitted to Hill College must include the original transcript plus a certified English translation.